Waiting for Godot: South Africa

-The very first South African production was performed in 1955 at the Little Theatre in Cape Town, produced by Leonard Schach, with Gavin Haughton as Vladimir, Alec Bell as Estragon, Donald Inskip as Lucky, Gordon Roberts as Pazzo and Frank Rothgiesser as The Boy.
+The very first South African production was performed in 1955 at the Little Theatre in Cape Town, produced by Leonard Schach, with Gavin Haughton as Vladimir, Alec Bell as Estragon, Donald Inskip as Lucky, Gordon Roberts as Pozzo and Frank Rothgiesser as The Boy.
 The play was also presented at the Hofmeyr Theatre and then taken on a tour of several country towns in South Africa.

 Brazil

 After a few amateur productions in the 1950s, the first professional staging of the play in Brazil happened in 1969, directed by Flávio Rangel and staged by actress Cacilda Becker as Estragon and her real-life husband, actor Walmor Chagas as Vladimir.
 After few performances, on 6 May 1969, Becker had a stroke and collapsed during the intermission.
-She was immediately taken to a hospital, still wearing the play's costume, and remained in a coma for 38 days until her passing on 14 June.
+She was immediately taken to a hospital, still wearing the play's costume, and remained in a coma for 38 days until her death on 14 June.